How to turn off VPN on computer safely (Windows, macOS, Linux)

 1.1.
 Accessing local intranet resources or work networks

-If you're working remotely or using a company-issued device, certain internal systems may block traffic from VPN IPs for security reasons.
+If you’re working remotely or using a company-issued device, certain internal systems may block traffic from VPN IPs for safety reasons.
 Disabling your VPN allows your device to connect directly to the network, making shared drives, printers, and internal applications accessible.

 1.2.
 Resolving slow internet speeds or connection issues

-VPNs encrypt traffic, which can reduce browsing speed, especially if you're connected to a distant server.
+VPNs encrypt traffic, which can reduce web browsing time, especially if you’re connected to a distant server.
 This becomes a problem during video calls, online gaming, or large file downloads.
 As in my case, turning off the VPN during a client Zoom meeting helped regain full bandwidth and stable video quality.

 1.3.
 Accessing region-specific services

 Some websites and services detect and block VPN usage.
-This is especially common with online banking or government portals that require a local IP address for verification.
+This is especially common with online banking or legal government portals that require a local VPN IP address for verification.
 Turning off your VPN allows uninterrupted access to such platforms.

 1.4.
 Switching VPN providers or troubleshooting configuration

 Knowing when to disable your VPN is just the beginning.
-Up next, I’ll walk through how to turn off VPN on computer across all major operating systems, starting with Windows.
+Up next, I’ll walk through how to turn off VPN on a computer across all major operating systems, starting with Windows.

 2. How to turn off VPN on Windows (11, 10, 8, 7)